 NYSED Section 155.17 outlines regulations for New York school district emergency plans.
-The regulations can be confusing, so Altaris has developed this overview to clarify the steps districts should be taking to ensure emergency plan compliance.
+The regulations can be challenging to navigate, so Altaris has developed this overview to clarify the steps districts should be taking to ensure emergency plan compliance.
 If you need assistance in developing a district-wide or building-level emergency response plans for your schools, feel free to contact us for a free consultation.

 District-wide Safety Plan

-Each school year, your district must have the district-wide plan reviewed by the district safety team and updated as needed.
+Each school year, your district must have the District-wide Safety Plan reviewed, revised, and adopted by the District-wide Safety Team.
 Special attention should be given to changes in contact information or conditions within the district that may require refinement of the plan.
 Minutes from this review meeting must indicate that team members were able to provide comments on the plan.

-- making the district-wide plan available for public comment at least 30 days prior to its adoption by the school board.
+- Making the District-wide Safety Plan available for public comment at least 30 days prior to its adoption by the school board.

 - Submission of the plan link on your website to NYSED within 30 days of adoption and no later than September 1st.
 Education Law §2801-a and Commissioner’s regulation §155.17 require each district to file a copy of its district-wide school safety plan with the Commissioner.
-To comply with this requirement, each district must post their district-wide school safety plan on the district website and upload the link via the BEDS portal.
+To comply with this requirement, each district must post its district-wide school safety plan on the district website and upload the link via the BEDS portal.

 Building-level Emergency Response Plans (ERP)